14. Visits by senior foreign dignitaries: airport facilitation

 It is important to note that airlines have their own policy on the carriage of unscreened passengers and that these policies will not be overridden by such exemptions.
 Aviation security screening of an otherwise exempt dignitary will need to be undertaken where it is required by an airline.
 In these circumstances, wherever possible, private screening will be offered to the dignitary.

-Once a notification request with the completed Application Form has been received by DFAT (or CERHOS), the Department of Infrastructure, Transport, Regional Development and Local Government (Infrastructure) will be advised and will contact the nominated airline(s) to establish whether they will carry the exempt foreign dignitary unscreened.
+Once a notification request with the completed Application Form has been received by DFAT (or CERHOS), the Department of Infrastructure and Regional Development will be advised and will contact the nominated airline(s) to establish whether they will carry the exempt foreign dignitary unscreened.
 The decision of the relevant airline(s) about whether or not agreement is given to carry the exempt foreign dignitary unscreened will be notified by CERHOS or DFAT to the relevant foreign mission as soon as possible prior to the foreign dignitary's arrival in Australia.

 The attention of missions and international organisations is also drawn to the following important advice concerning the escort of senior dignitaries between international and domestic terminals: